comp-physics/comp-physics.github.io/_pages/vacancies.md

 Many have published great work and I am very proud of what they have accomplished.
 Continuing in this spirit, I am always open to working with keen undergraduate students.

-* If you have _two years or more_ remaining in your degree program, send me an [email](mailto:{{site.email}}) indicating your matriculation year/semester, degree program, CV, transcripts, and what about the group you are interested in.
+* If you have _two years or more_ remaining in your degree program, fill out [this form](https://forms.gle/PhQYMbcAJKbhC83w9) **then** send Spencer [an email](mailto:{{site.email}}) indicating your matriculation year/semester, degree program, CV, transcripts, and what about the group you are interested in.
 Be as specific as possible.
-* I __do not__ start new projects with undergraduates with _less than two years_ remaining in their degree programs.
+* Note that I __do not__ start new projects with undergraduates with _less than two years_ remaining in their degree programs.
 The reason: There is unlikely to be enough time for you to fully _own and complete_ a project.

 </div>